 - Entries for this diary from community groups and non-profit organisations need to reach us nine days before anticipated publication.
 Because of space restrictions, there is no guarantee that entries will run.
 Email to firstname.lastname@example.org.

-SUPPORT GROUP: Nepean/Blue Mountains Prostate Cancer Support Group will meet on Monday, December 18 from 6.30pm at St Stephen’s Anglican Church Hall, 254 High Street, Penrith.
-The meeting will be the Christmas party.
-All meetings are available to males and their partners seeking information on this cancer, and who live in the Blacktown, Blue Mountains, Hawkesbury and Penrith areas.
-Details: www.prostatesupport.org.au or David Wilkinson, 1300 133 878.
+CANCER SUPPORT: Nepean/ Blue Mountains Prostate Cancer Support group will meet from 6.30pm on Monday, November 20 at St Stephen’s Anglican Church Hall, 254 High Street, Penrith.
+The meeting will feature presentations from Dr Alan Oloffs, senior staff specialist at the Nepean Cancer Care Centre, and Greg Millan on bowel cancer screening.
+The group is open to males and their partners who are seeking information on this cancer, and who live in the Blacktown, Blue Mountains, Hawkesbury and Penrith areas.
+Come along and experience the caring and benefits offered by a support group whose motto is You Are Not Alone.
+Details: www.prostatesupport.org.au or phone David Wilkinson,1300 133 878.

 FRIENDSHIP FORCE: Is a worldwide non-profit organisation aimed at changing the way you see the world.
 The organisation arranges travel to other countries and includes homestays with people from those countries, promoting friendships.
 If you like travelling, meeting and entertaining people of many cultures then this could be the club for you.
 Details: email firstname.lastname@example.org or visit www.friendshipforce-aussie.org